Current Retail: $248.95-$249.00

 Black Diamond claims the jacket provides "incredible warmth even when wet"—although the use of wool has been proven to support this claim, this has not been specifically tested as of yet.

-The Black Diamond Aspect Wool Hoody has shown to have top quality construction, with no signs of wear after over two months of daily use.
+The Black Diamond Aspect Wool Hoody has shown to have top quality construction, with no signs of wear.
 The soft-shell outer of the jacket would not wear well against rough trail conditions such as briars, brambles, etc. Black Diamond’s use of Nuyarn technology shows a strong future in apparel construction; expect to see a lot more in this style to come.

 The Aspect Wool Hoody has been in testing since December 2019 in the mid-Atlantic USA region.
 Testing has been on day hikes and several overnight backpacking trips on the Appalachian Trail.
 The jacket has also been used on day-to-day activities, from walking the dog to typical town and country use.
-Temperature range during testing has been from approximately 15°F to over 60°F.
+Temperature range during testing has been from approximately 15°F to about 75°F.

 Black Diamond has successfully implemented the use of this up-and-coming insulating medium in a way that lends comfort to the wearer in many types of activities.
 Both stylish and comfortable for everyday use as well as a functional outdoor piece, this utility piece covers most most situations as an outer layer (not meant for significant precipitation) and as a mid-layer.